ominousjin/Perpetual-Autodidacticism/Flutter/README.md

       ```
         !isBeginner -> returns false
       ```
+- CONTROL FLOW
+    - IF statement
+      ```
+        if (condition) {
+          do something
+        }
+      ```
+    - IF ELSE-IF statement
+      ```
+        if (condition) {
+          do something
+        } else if (another condition) {
+          do something else
+        } else {
+          do something else
+        }
+      ```
+    - IF ELSE statement
+      ```
+        if (condition) {
+          do something
+        } else {
+          do something else
+        }
+      ```

+  /*
+    SWITCH STATEMENT

+    Instead of using repetitve if statements, for e.g. a grading system, we can use switch statement.

+    switch (expression) {
+      case value:

+        break;
+      default:
+    }
+  */

+  /*
+    LOOPS

+    for loops: Imagine you have a box of 10 different colored crayons and you want to draw a circle with each one.
+Instead of saying, "Draw a circle with the 1st crayon, then draw a circle with the 2nd crayon, etc...".
+It's much easier to say, "For each crayon in the box, draw a circle".

+    for (initialization; condition; iteration) {
+      statement to be executed;
+    }

+    while loops: in a for loop, you have to specify the number of times to loop.
+If you don't know how many times to loop, you can use a while loop to keep looping until a certain condition is met

+    while ( condition ) {
+      statement to be executed;
+      something here should modify the condition above;
+    }

+    break -> break out of loop
+    continue -> skip the current iteration

+  */

 Everything is a Widget (everything in flutter is a widget) Navigation (how to navigate to different screens)